Are your friends affecting your physical and mental health?

 - Friends influence your weight.
 The Framingham Study also showed that if a person’s friend became obese, the chance of the person growing obese increased 57%.

-- People around you influence your results.
-Social facilitation experiments indicate that people who are competing against someone else perform better.
-Additional studies demonstrate the co-action effect, where just doing something around other people helps you perform better.
+- Friendly competition drives success.
+People around you influence your results.
+Competing with others - even if you’re just playing cards - can help improve your own game.
+Additional studies demonstrate the co-action effect, where just doing something around other people helps you perform an action better.

-- Social support reduces the risk of depression among seniors and helps keep your mental health in check.
+- Close friendships reduce depression.
+Social support reduces the risk of depression among seniors and helps keep your mental health in check.

 - Volunteering exposes you to people of all ages, expertise, backgrounds, and social strata.
 You’re likely to meet different types of friends, depending on whether you’re a docent at a museum or you help out at a soup kitchen.